ryo33/zenv/README.md

 ##Features
 You Can ...
-* Activate or Deactivate Automatically
+* activate or deactivate automatically
-* Make Global or Local Environment
+* make global or local environment
-* Make Recursive Environment
+* make recursive environment
-* [WIP] Merge or Combine Environments Made By `zenv`
+* [WIP] merge or combine environments
-* [WIP] Run Commands When Activating or Deactivating
+* [WIP] run commands when activating or deactivating

 ##Demo
 Changing the version of python `2.7.10` to `3.4.3` in `~/tmp/example` directory.